stanislavb/en.coven.nu/about/index.md

 ## Vision

 We use the word witch in the gender neutral sense.
-Women, men and non-gender binary people are all called witches.
+Anyone with magical abilities are called witches.

 This is a Nordic LARP: it will focus heavily on the relationship between characters, use meta-techniques and try to make things look as realistic as possible.